Logo

 Moreover, the development team will also set up the infrastructure and document how the software solution will work.
 Once the software is developed, it will be forwarded to the QA team to find and remove bugs.

-10. The QA team will start to test your software product.
+The quality assurance team will start to test your software product.
 Firstly, they will test the back end and front end separately.
 Once it is done, the team will test the software functionality as a whole.

 Quality Control